Coral-Protocol/software-testing-agents/README.md

 # Software Testing Agents with LangChain, CAMEL-AI, and Crew

 This project demonstrates a **multi-agent software testing system** built using Coral Protocol, supporting agents from three different frameworks—LangChain, CAMEL-AI, and Crew.
-The system enables automatic understanding of codebases, pull request testing, and test coverage analysis in any compatible GitHub repository.
+The system enables automatic understanding of codebases, pull request testing, test coverage analysis, and documentation consistency checking in any compatible GitHub repository.

 ---

 ## ✨ Key Features

-This project currently supports **three main functionalities**:
+This project currently supports **four main functionalities**:

 1. **Comprehensive Repository Understanding** Automatically analyzes a GitHub repository and provides high-level summaries and usage instructions.